ajdinhusetovic/recipi/README.md

 ## Introduction
-Recipe is a recipe platform designed for users to share, discover and save recipes created by other users.
+Recipi is a recipe platform designed for users to share, discover and save recipes created by other users.
 Users can create accounts, create recipes, view and save other recipes.

 ## Features
 - User Authentication Using JWTs